loteoo/icsp/README.md

 Combine this with CSV tools like [xsv](https://github.com/BurntSushi/xsv), [q](https://github.com/harelba/q), [csvkit](https://github.com/wireservice/csvkit) or [visidata](https://github.com/saulpw/visidata) for calendar data superpowers.

-Works with a simple stream-in stream-out loop that can handle large files.
-Hand-written in pure bash.

 ## Installation

 To install icsp, place the `icsp` script in your executable bin path, or alternatively, use the install script: